cradleengine/sdk/README.md

  - `git push`

-SDK for dapps connecting to Cradle Walletx
+SDK for dapps connecting to Cradle Wallet